The Prime of Miss Jean Brodie

 The girls’ loyalty to Miss Brodie is now almost absolute, because were they to incriminate her now they would also incriminate themselves, perhaps of not saying anything sooner.
 Miss Mackay is grasping at straws in suggesting Miss Brodie drinks too much; she is becoming desperate, and Sandy knows it.

-Themes
+Active Themes

 Authority and Social Groups Theme Icon

 One of Miss Brodie’s greatest admirers is Joyce Emily Hammond, a very rich and delinquent girl sent to Blaine as a last resort (she does not act like a delinquent at Blaine, however).
 Because Joyce Emily has been enrolled in and ejected or removed from so many schools recently, her parents request that they not buy Blaine uniforms for her till a trial period has elapsed.
-This is granted, and so Joyce Emily goes about in dark green while the other girls wear deep violent.
+This is granted, and so Joyce Emily goes about in dark green while the other girls wear deep violet.
 She boasts of having five sets of discarded uniforms in her closet, along with hair she cut from one of her past governess’s heads, a post office savings book taken from a past governess, and a burnt pillowcase which Joyce Emily set fire to while a governess’s head rested on it.

 Joyce Emily is an outsider at Blaine, both because she is a latecomer and also a rather eccentric girl.
 Her wrongdoings against her governesses make it very plausible that Joyce Emily should have strange and violent desires, as indeed she does: it is later revealed that she wants to fight alongside Franco’s fascist Nationalists in the Spanish Civil War.
-She also seems emotionally unstable, which makes Miss Brodie’s later encouragement that she run away to fight all the more destructive and exploitative (a vicarious playing out perhaps of Miss Brodie’s own fantasy to play an artistically exalted role in the war).
+She also seems emotionally unstable, which makes Miss Brodie’s later encouragement that she run away to fight all the more destructive and exploitative (a vicarious playing out, perhaps, of Miss Brodie’s own fantasy to play an artistically exalted role in the war).

-Themes
+Active Themes

 Authority and Social Groups Theme Icon